Code-Institute-Submissions/riddle-me-this-5/README.md

 ## Riddle-Me-This (Brief)

-A web application game that asks players to guess the answer to a pictorial or text-based riddle.
+A web application game that asks players to guess the answer to geogrpahy based questions (Capital cities of the world).

-The player is presented with an image or text that contains the riddle.
+The player is presented with a selection of regions/continents to select from and is then presented with multiple choice questions.
 Players enter their answer into a textarea and submit their answer using a form.

-If a player guesses correctly, they are redirected to the next riddle.
+After each answer is submitted, the player is redirected to the next question.

-If a player guesses incorrectly, their incorrect guess is stored and printed below the riddle.
-The textarea is cleared so they can guess again.
+If a player guesses incorrectly, their incorrect guess is stored and printed below the next question and their score remains the same.
-Multiple players can play an instance of the game at the same time.
-Users are identified by a unique username.
-Create a leaderboard that ranks top scores for all users.
+If a player guesses correctly, their score implements by 1 point and the next question is displayed.

+Their current score will be displayed throughout the quiz.

+After answering 10 questions, the players final score will be displayed, along with a table showing their correct and incorrect answers.

+A leaderboard showing the top 10 players for each quiz will also be available (currently some issues with this functionality, see below)

 Full project is deployed on Heroku at this <a href="https://world-cities-quiz.herokuapp.com/" target="_blank" >location</a>.